-- to stretch the arms very high to get the pointed hat and lower them slowly to put it on the head - to be balanced on one foot for at least 3 seconds then on the other for putting on the pants - to jump with both feet to put on his shoes and bending to tie the laces
+- to stretch the arms very high to get the pointed hat and lower them slowly to put it on the head - to be balanced on one foot for at least three seconds, then on the other one for putting on the pants - to jump with both feet to put on their shoes and bend to tie the laces

-Then when the movements have been done 3 or 4 times, then invite them to move slowly, taking big steps with their big shoes.
+Then when the movements have been done 3 or 4 times, invite them to move slowly, taking big steps with their big shoes.

-The Great Clown Cleaning Crew - motricity and challenge Material needed: 1 hoop per 2 children (4 colours), rings (4 colours), hurdles (or other obstacles to separate the space).
+The Great Clown Cleaning Crew - motricity and challenge

+Material needed: 1 hoop per 2 children (4 colours), rings (4 colours), hurdles (or other obstacles to separate the space).